How Community Reduces Customer Acquisition Cost for SaaS

 And when the structure does not change, the pressure returns.

-Lifetime Value: The Lever Most Teams Ignore
+Lifetime Value: The Lever Most Teams Underestimate

 Not better ads.